Effective Kotlin Item 39: Use sealed classes and interfaces to express restricted hierarchies

 Notice, that when a class does not hold any data, we use an object declaration.
 It is an optimization to have one instance for all usages.
 Both creation and comparison are easier.

-One might say that a sealed class or interface is a Kotlin way to express union types (also known as sum types or coproducts) — a set of alternatives.
+One might say that a sealed class or interface is a Kotlin way to express union types (sum types or coproducts) — a set of alternatives.
 For instance,

 Either is either